Performance Appraisal System

 - For an organization, effective communication between employees and management is very important.

 - It serves as a motivation tool.
-Through evaluating performance of employees, an employee’s efficiency can be determined if the targets are achieved.
-This very well motivates an employee for better job and helps him to improve his performance in the future.
+Through evaluating performance of employees, the employees’ efficiency can be determined if the targets are to be achieved.
+This motivates the employees for better working and helps them to improve their performance in future.

-- If not done right, PA can create a negative effect on the employee’s motivation.
+- Performance appraisal can create a negative effect on the employees’ motivation if not done properly.

-- Performance appraisals are very time consuming and can be very tiring to supervisors with many employees.
+- Performance appraisals are very time consuming and can be very tiring to managers controlling several employees.

-- They are based on human assessment and are subject to human errors and biases.
+- Performance appraisals are based on human assessment and are subject to human errors and biases.

-- PA can be a waste of time if not done appropriately.
+- Performance appraisal can be a waste of time if not done appropriately.

-- PA can create a very stressful environment for everyone involved.
+- Performance appraisal can create a very stressful environment for everyone involved.